ianchi/ESpression/README.md

 ### jsep AST
 ```
-import { jsepParserFactory } from 'espression/presets';
+import { jsepParserFactory } from 'espression';

 const parser = jsepParserFactory();

 let ast = parser.parse('a + b * c');
 ```
 Returns a jsep compatible AST (with compound statements).
-Keeps same limitations for expressions (i.e. no RegExp literals, no object literals)
+Keeps same limitations for expressions (i.e. no RegExp literals, no object literals, no assignment)

 ## License